 04.09 Plant Issues Matrix (PIM)

-A consolidated listing of individual plant issues (i.e., inspection findings/violations) except for licenseeidentified violations (LINCVs), unresolved items (URI), observations, assessments, etc. Consists of the introduction section of each finding/violation and other key information such as cornerstone, identification credit, significance determination, and crosscutting aspect.
+A consolidated listing of individual plant issues (i.e., inspection findings/violations) except for licensee-identified violations (LINCVs), unresolved items (URI), observations, assessments, etc. Consists of the introduction section of each finding/violation and other key information such as cornerstone, identification credit, significance determination, and cross-cutting aspect.
 Information can be found in the non-public RPS-Inspections report IR3, “PIM.”
 The PIM is the source for information that is posted to the public webpage concerning NRC findings/violations.

 04.10 RPS-Inspections